weiks/flatfooted/README.md

   - [ ] Easily etrieve saved HTML
 - [x] Setup periodic scraping for once a day
 - [ ] Deterministic column order in CSVs (delete?)

+### Phase 6

+- [ ] Settings (throttling, retries, etc) settings per site
+  - TODO: Discuss with Mike
+- [ ] Trip-hops (and possibly more), i.e. generalized mechanism
+  - TODO: Discuss with Mike
+- [ ] Delete JSON and "error" files for sites that did not have any search strings (therefore results) assigned
+  - TODO: Discuss with Mike

 ## Site Groups